ffrgb/meshviewer/README.md

 Max level to be applied by clicking a node or open a node.
 With value `18` near by buildings and streets should be visible.
 Interesting if one of configured map provider has zoom-level under `18`.

+## labelZoom (integer)

+Min. level for node labels shown on the map.
+Labels aren't shown in first zoom levels and need performance.

+## clientZoom (integer)

+Min. level to set starting layer for client dots on map.

 ## nodeInfobox

 #### contact (bool)